 Room 17 Games: And what advantages for you feel a digital approach gives you, as opposed to more traditional methods?

 Andrés: The biggest advantage is the speed with which I can produce work.
 Digital painting packages are the perfect tool for not only developing work quickly, but for editing it.
 Of course, there’s no replacing the fundamentals of art and design, and the modern concept artist and Illustrator must still have a solid grounding in the use of form, light, texture and composition before he can use a digital tool to its best advantage, just as he can’t use traditional media to its best without knowing the basics.

 Room 17 Games: And with Miremarsh due for release shortly, have you already begun work on the next Room 17 project, or are you still working on stretchgoals, add-ons and the like?

 Andrés: Yeah, I’m working on more pieces for Miremarsh.
 I can’t, of course tell you what they are just yet…

-Paul: That’s okay, Andres; I don’t need to see them to know they’ll be awesome.
+Room 17 Games: That’s okay, Andres; we don’t need to see them to know they’ll be awesome.